quassy/prefect/docs/core/about_prefect/next-steps.md

 All other code remains the same.
 Now the `tear_down_cluster` task will *always* run, even -- or especially -- when the `submitted` task fails.

-!!! tip Tasks never run before upstream tasks finish
+!!! tip "Tasks never run before upstream tasks finish"
     Prefect will never run a task before its upstream tasks finish.
 This is why the `all_finished` and `always_run` triggers are synonymous.

 ## Reference Tasks